 Virtually all users of indoor tanning beds are aware that the UV light of a tanning bed has health risks associated with it, most notably melanoma and other skin cancers.
 These concerns are no joke and should be taken seriously.

 Another concern is tanning bed rash.
 Tanning bed rash is almost always not harmful, but it is annoying.

 What Does Tanning Bed Rash Look Like on the Skin?

 Tanning bed rash can show up in a few different formats.
 Most commonly, tanning bed rash consists of red splotchy bumps on the skin.
-To add to the complexity, often the tanning bed rash doesn’t immediately form, but rather starts with a small red itchy spot, and than gradually spreads out to a larger band across the body.
+To add to the complexity, often the tanning bed rash doesn’t immediately form, but rather starts with a small red itchy spot, and then gradually spreads out to a larger band across the body.

 Commonly these itchy bumps from the tanning bed are found on the back of the legs, the knees, the back, and the stomach.

 The main symptoms of tanning bed rashes are raised red or (in rare cases) white bumps on the skin, coupled with itching and redness.

 Tanning bed rash should go away after a few days of typical skincare.
 If the bumps start to significantly blister, bleed, or stay present for a week or more, it’s time to check in with your doctor or dermatologist.